History of the United States (1945–1964): Comics

-Western comics were fueled by the popularity of television westerns.
-Dell Comics produced comics based on Roy Rogers, Gabby Hayes, The Lone Ranger, and Gene Autry, while Fawcett published Allan Lane, Monte Hale, Gabby Hayes, Lash LaRue, Tex Ritter, and Tom Mix comics.
-The Lone Ranger's pal, Tonto, had his own title.
-(Dell also published titles based on popular television shows and films such as I Love Lucy and Davy Crockett, King of the Wild Frontier.)
-DC published several western titles, while Marvel put out fifty different titles, including The Rawhide Kid, The Arizona Kid, Kid Colt Outlaw, and The Ringo Kid.

-Science fiction comics were published in abundance.
-DC Comics picked up on the public's interest in science and outer space with Strange Adventures and Mystery in Space.
-EC Comics published Weird Science and Weird Fantasy.

 Superhero comics during the 1950s, though not as popular as the previous decade (or the next), were still abundant.
 Some of the titles DC Comics published include Superman, Superboy Comics, Adventure Comics (Superboy stories), Action Comics (Superman stories), Batman, Detective Comics (Batman stories) amongst others.
 World's Finest Comics featured stories with Superman, Batman and Robin, and other superheroes combined together.
 Superman's sweetheart Lois Lane received her own title also.
 Timely Comics, the 1940s predecessor of Marvel Comics, had million-selling titles that featured the Human Torch, the Sub-Mariner, and Captain America.

 Satire and humor during the 1950s were popular and abundant.
 MAD, the American humor magazine, was founded by editor Harvey Kurtzman and publisher William Gaines in 1952.
 Originally launched as a comic book before it became a magazine, it was widely imitated and influential, impacting not only satirical media but the entire cultural landscape of the 20th century.
 Other Mad comics imitators during the 1950s included Cracked, Sick, Crazy, and Panic, produced by future Mad editor Al Feldstein.